What is an intraventricular haemorrhage (IVH)?

-Dental treatment is safe after SAH.
-Your dentist may need to seek advice from your consultant or GP if you are taking aspirin.
+Dental treatment is safe after an intraventricular haemorrhage.
+Your dentist may need to seek advice from your neurovascular nurse, consultant or GP.

-If you have had a intraventricular with no vascular abnormality found, you should be able to fly as soon as you feel able.
+If you have had an intraventricular with no vascular abnormality found, you should be able to fly as soon as you feel able.

 Information for self help

-- Brain Haemorrhage Support Group offers practical advice and emotional support for all patients and their families/friends that have had a subarachnoid haemorrhage.
-A diary is available from them for you to watch your progress.
+- Brain Haemorrhage Support Group offers practical advice and emotional support for all patients and their families/friends that have had brain haemorrhages.

 - Information is available for all patients who have had shunts inserted as a result of brain haemorrhage.
 (Through your ward staff, neurovascular nurse specialist, hydrocephalus nurse specialist.)